Signed in as:

 If you have a prayer request, please contact the church office or pastor, or share it with the congregation during the Joys and Concerns segment of the Sunday worship service.
 We can also include your request (anonymously if you wish) in the next digest.

 We have quite a number of items on our Lost and Found shelf!
-If you have lost anything over the past year either inside our building or out in the parking lot, please inquire at the office to see if we have found it.
+If you have lost anything over the past year either inside our building or somewhere on our church campus, please inquire at the office to see if we have found it.

 First Church Tucson is a courageous church!
 Established in 1879 as the first Protestant church in our city, First Church Tucson continues to pave the way in creating a faith community that embraces all peoples into the grace of God.